tomscii/banks2ledger/README.md

 form the basis of the Bayesian inference for newly created transactions.

+The default value for `-r` (-1) means that in case you don't have a reference column in the CSV, you can simply omit this option and no reference column will be used.
+Otherwise, set it to the column number for the payment reference, and the data from there will be printed as part of the generated ledger entry.

 The `-t` option takes something called 'column index specs' that warrants further explanation.
 Since the description string forms the basis of the account inference, and different banks provide